 A brief word on important regulatory and legal matters in Stanley

-Several laws govern relationships between tenants and landlords in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and property owners in Virginia, and supersedes all leases and county ordinances.
-Furthermore our local governments in and around Stanley have additional ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they happen.
+Several laws govern relationships between tenants and rental investors in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and rental investors in Virginia, and supersedes all leases and county ordinances.
+In addition our local governments in and around Stanley have relevant ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws when they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 The Virginia Uniform Statewide Building Code (VUSBC), Virginia Maintenance Code, establishes the minimum standards for health and safety in all dwellings occupied by a tenant and applies to all rental agreements.